eesmer/CyberSecurity-Glossary/security-policies.md

 ocredit = -1            # Require at least 1 special character
 retry = 3               # Allow 3 attempts before aborting
 ```

+This module should be integrated as follows:<br>
+- On Debian-based systems: /etc/pam.d/common-password
+- On RHEL-based systems: /etc/pam.d/system-auth